The ghost of Thanksgiving past

 Back of the Yards, Chicago, Illinois

 What I love about going to Mexico is all the attention I receive from my relatives who are genuinely happy to see me.
-They ask me many questions about my life in particular and life in general in America.
+They ask me many questions about my life, in particular, and life, in general, in America.
 The only problem with this is that they tend to ask me these questions while I’m eating.
-So I was always the last one done eating.
+So I am always the last one done eating.

 I’m a slow eater anyway, but answering questions slows me down even more.
 And they ask rather personal questions, too.
 But everyone is so honest when speaking that I feel compelled to answer their questions honestly.
 And no one judges anyone about each other’s behavior.
 At least not that I noticed.